JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 {{< details title="Logto vs FirebaseAuth vs PB SDK for Auth... 📌" closed="true" >}}

 Logto, Firebase Authentication, and PocketBase SDK implement authentication differently, with distinct approaches, features, and use cases.
-Here is a detailed comparison of their authentication implementation and pros and cons:

-### Logto Authentication
+Logto Authentication

 - Logto is an open-source identity infrastructure focused on secure, standards-based authentication using OAuth 2.1 and OpenID Connect (OIDC).
 - It supports web, mobile, desktop, machine-to-machine (M2M) authentication, and third-party application integration as an Identity Provider (IdP).
 - Logto provides protocol-compliant flows with social login, user management, multi-tenancy, RBAC, and supports SAML apps for enterprise SSO.